top of page

 Click here for the text

-A satirical musical farce with actors playing puppets, long before Avenue Q was a glimmer in anyone's eye.
-A poor playwright named Luckless concludes that the only way to make money in a market for mindless entertainment is to produce a puppet show.
-It moves from Punch and Joan to metacriticism of print and performance media that are flooding the market.
-The sendup of an entertainment industry pandering to consumers and driven by motives of profit rather than aesthetic or moral value is as relevant as ever.
+Penniless playwright Luckless realizes that the only way to make money in a market for mindless entertainment is to produce a puppet show.
+A satirical musical farce with actors playing puppets, long before Avenue Q was a glimmer in anyone's eye, Fielding's play sends up an entertainment industry pandering to consumers and driven by profit rather than aesthetic or moral value.
+It's as relevant as ever.

 back to top